Is Hiring a Cleaning Person or Service Worth It?

 The Takeaway

-If your messy home is stressing you out, a maid or cleaning service can take some of the weight off your shoulders.
-As long as you can justify the extra expense, hiring a professional can help declutter your home and improve your mood, plus leave you with more free time to enjoy your favorite pursuits.
+If your messy home is stressing you out, a cleaning person or service can take some of the weight off your shoulders.
+As long as you can justify the extra expense, hiring a professional can make your home look great and improve your mood, plus leave you with more free time to enjoy your favorite pursuits.

 FAQ

 Both are good options if you need help cleaning your house.
-Typically, a maid can be cheaper and can be someone you see regularly and build a relationship with; however, a cleaning service can get the job done faster and may have more professional training and customer service.
+Typically, a cleaning person can be cheaper and is someone you see regularly and can build a relationship with.
+A cleaning service, on the other hand, may be able to get the job done faster and may have more professional training and customer service.

-Is it safe to hire a maid or cleaning service?
+Is it safe to hire a cleaning person or service?

-To feel secure, it’s a good idea to get recommendations (and check them) for a maid or cleaning service.
+To feel secure, it’s a good idea to get recommendations and references (and check them) for an individual cleaning person.
 Cleaning service companies generally vet their employees for you.

-Should you hire a maid if your house is not very dirty?
+Should you hire a house cleaner if your house is not very dirty?

-Whether to hire a maid depends on how clean you want to keep your house and how much time you are willing to personally spend on it.
-Even if you’re a regular duster, a maid can help with tasks such as cleaning out the fridge and oven, as well as heavy-duty vacuuming, and/or window washing.
+Whether to hire a cleaning person or not depends on how clean you want to keep your home, and how much time you are willing to personally spend on it.
+Even if you’re a regular duster, a house cleaner can help with larger tasks like cleaning the fridge and oven, heavy-duty vacuuming, and/or window washing.

 Photo credit: iStock/Tatiana